timmcginley/41934/Assignments/A1/readme.md

 areas of the building,
 quantities of materials,
-could you estimate cost? - if so how? what else can you think of?
+could you estimate cost? - if so how?

-Develop a script (based on examples and support from the teachers) to satisfy the identified use case.
+Now review the project reports - can you check that the values they say they acheived are actually acheived?

-Get a github account, (at least one per team), this will make it possible to host your code on the github and make it easier for us to provide you support and also get feedback and help from your peers.
-Ultimately we are trying to build a strong community or OpenBIM learning at DTU and this is a great way to do it 😊
+Develop a script (based on examples and support from the teachers) to check a specific calim in one of the reports.

 ## Activity Completion
 Your group must submit your modified script file for the use case, this should be provided in a ‘repo’ in the github account linked to your group.
 The repo will include: